Contact Us

 Overseas Police Checks/Letter of Good Conduct

 The DBS in the UK is currently not able to conduct overseas criminal record checks.
 International applicants; those without British Citizenship and British Citizens with a significant period of overseas residency of 12 months or more after the age of 16; therefore, require a criminal records check or certificate of good conduct from their home/overseas country(ies) prior to entry on to the course.
 A UK DBS check will also be required prior to enrolment; the DBS team will send you guidance on how to apply following your offer of a place.
 The application process and timeframes for Overseas Police checks can differ from country to country and so it is recommended that you start the process as soon as possible after you have been made a conditional/Unconditional offer to ensure you have enough lead in time to obtain the check prior to enrolment.
-For some countries, an individual can only apply in person and so it is preferable for those applicants still resident in the relevant country, to apply before entering the UK.Mature Applicants:
+For some countries, an individual can only apply in person and so it is preferable for those applicants still resident in the relevant country, to apply before entering the UK.How we assess your application

 International baccalaureate